safeplace-intl/virtual-community/README.md

 ## Contributions Process 🤸‍♀️

-1. Create your feature branch `git checkout -b feature/your-feature-name`
+1. Create your feature branch `git checkout -b feature/your-feature-name dev`
-2. Commit your changes `git commit -m "commit message describing your changes"`
+1. Commit your changes `git commit -m "commit message describing your changes"`
-3. Push your changes to your feature branch `git push origin feature/your-feature-name`
+1. Push your changes to your feature branch `git push origin feature/your-feature-name`
+1. Before making a pull request, make sure your fork and branch are synced with upstream branch that you will be making a PR against
+   - Make sure you `git pull upstream dev:dev` daily to make sure that your local branch has the latest changes
+   - Merge your changes into the latest up-to-date dev branch
-4. Create a Pull Request in GitHub against the `staging` branch
+1. Create a Pull Request in GitHub against the `dev` branch **when your feature is done**
-5. Once all changes in `staging` are verified, merge `staging` to `main` (`main` should only ever be merged to from `staging`)
+1. Once all changes in `dev` are verified, merge `dev` to `staging`
+1. When a feature is complete, leads will merge `staging` into `main` (`main` should only ever be merged to from `staging`)

 ### Good commit messages